nus-cs2103-AY2122S1/ip/README.md

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

+## Todo
+- Separate out the Date/Time parser from `Task` and its subclasses

 ## Setting up in Intellij

 Prerequisites: JDK 11, update Intellij to the most recent version.